Get in touch to discuss availability, sizes and prices

 Let me know what you would like painted

 Solo show?
 Group show?
 Sounds good.
 Contact me

 Adrian Eaves was born in Cambridgeshire in 1975, but he spent his formative years in Nottingham, before a move to Loughborough where he completed his secondary education at Loughborough Grammar School and A Levels at Quorn Community College.
 In 1997, Adrian graduated from Loughborough College of Art & Design with a BA (Hons) in Fine Art Painting and then furthered his post graduate qualifications by gaining a bursary to achieve a PGCE in teaching from Exeter University; acquiring a Level 6 Certificate in Management & Leadership from the Chartered Management Institute - provided for by his workplace; securing a partial bursary to gain an MBA in Educational Leadership (International) from the Institute of Education in London; and winning a scholarship to attain a first class MBA specialising in business consultancy from the Executive Business Centre at Bournemouth University.
-Despite the equivalent of five degrees, if asked what he does, Adrian's first response is to describe himself as a Painter, but he also puts his education and work experience to good use and he is currently the General Manager of Autograph's galleries in Shoreditch.
-Adrian now resides in a renovated old factory in Hackney, London, and continues to paint with a passion from his studio.
+Despite the equivalent of five degrees, if asked what he does, Adrian's first response is to describe himself as a Painter, but he also puts his education and work experience to good use at work in central London.
+Adrian now resides in a renovated old factory in Hackney and continues to paint with a passion from his studio.

 His abstract works are often multi layered, textural, thick with paint.
 Each mark made is different from the last, and the marks made before it partially remain to illuminate the journey.
 As a result, Adrian can be seen to paint in the moment - the present, but he respects the past and the results are paintings that are full of energy, depict the transcendence of time and bring to light images of memories once had.